blewy/aprofs/docs/guide.md

 To validate our model its interesting to look into the predicted vs observed values comparing their behavior along the feature used for modelling, bua also any other what you might look interesting.

-An interesting add on can be also to add the marginal effect of the shappley values for that feature, this was you can see the overall behavior of the models, but also the marginal effect of the feature on your model building even more intuition and understanding into your package.
+An interesting add on can be also to add the marginal effect of the shapley values for that feature, this was you can see the overall behavior of the models, but also the marginal effect of the feature on your model building even more intuition and understanding into your package.